-- requirements or preferences for domestic products or solutions, which could reduce demand for our products; - · differing existing or future regulatory and certification requirements; - · management communication and integration problems resulting from cultural and geographic dispersion; - greater difficulty in collecting accounts receivable and longer collection periods; - difficulties in enforcing contracts; - difficulties and costs of staffing and managing non-U.S. operations; - the uncertainty of protection for intellectual property rights in some countries; - · tariffs and trade barriers, export regulations and other regulatory and contractual limitations on our ability to sell our products; - greater risk of a failure of foreign employees to comply with both U.S. and foreign laws, including export and antitrust regulations, the FCPA and any trade regulations ensuring fair trade practices; - heightened risk of unfair or corrupt business practices in certain geographies and of improper or fraudulent sales arrangements that may impact financial results and result in restatements of, or irregularities in, financial statements; - potentially adverse tax consequences, including multiple and possibly overlapping tax structures; - the impact of public health epidemics on our employees and suppliers as well as the global economy such as the coronavirus currently impacting China; and - political and economic instability, political unrest and terrorism.
+- requirements or preferences for domestic products or solutions, which could reduce demand for our products; - · differing existing or future regulatory and certification requirements; - management communication and integration problems resulting from cultural and geographic dispersion; - · greater difficulty in collecting accounts receivable and longer collection periods; - difficulties in enforcing contracts; - · difficulties and costs of staffing and managing non-U.S. operations; - · the uncertainty of protection for intellectual property rights in some countries; - tariffs and trade barriers, export regulations and other regulatory and contractual limitations on our ability to sell our products; - greater risk of a failure of foreign employees to comply with both U.S. and foreign laws, including export and antitrust regulations, the U.S. Foreign Corrupt Practices Act of 1977, as amended ("FCPA") and any trade regulations ensuring fair trade practices; - heightened risk of unfair or corrupt business practices in certain geographies and of improper or fraudulent sales arrangements that may impact financial results and result in restatements of, or irregularities in, financial statements; - potentially adverse tax consequences, including multiple and possibly overlapping tax structures; - the impact of public health epidemics on our employees and suppliers as well as the global economy, including the COVID-19 pandemic; and - political and economic instability, political unrest and terrorism.